RolfBremer/gloss-awe/README.md

 ## Marking the Entries

-To mark a Term to be included into the glossary, it can be marked with the `gls` function.
+To include a term into the glossary, it can be marked with the `gls` function.
 The simplest form is like this:

 ```typ
 This is how to mark something for the glossary in #gls[Typst].